lewis-od/Quantum-Optics/docs/_sources/usage.rst.txt

 instances.
 To convert these to a format compatible with the neural network, use the :func:`quoptics.states.to_numpy` function.

-To initialise the trained, simply create the :class:`~quoptics.network.NeuralNetwork` instance with the same model directory that you used when training.
+To initialise the trained network, simply create the :class:`~quoptics.network.NeuralNetwork` instance with the same model directory that you used when training.

-Once the network is initialised and the state data is in the correct format, you can classify states using one of the following methods:
+Once the network object has been created and the state data is in the correct format, you can classify states using one of the following methods:

 * :meth:`~quoptics.network.NeuralNetwork.classify`
 * :meth:`~quoptics.network.NeuralNetwork.classify_dist`